karomei/trivia-website/README.md

 Sass was used instead of writing in a normal css-file, used as an extention in VS Code.

+## API

+APIs' used were:
+EmailJS for the email modal and OpenTB for fetching trivia questions and answers.

 # Testing

 1. The Email JS fetch works correctly and my email recieves the form submittions.